grskallen/Classification-with-an-Academic-Success/README.md

 kaggle competitions download -c playground-series-s4e6
 ```
 Alternatively, you can download the dataset from the Kaggle competition page: [Classification with an Academic Success Dataset](https://www.kaggle.com/competitions/playground-series-s4e6/data).

+## Packages

+Before you run the code by GPU, you need install cuml, follow this website:[RAPIDS Install](https://docs.rapids.ai/install)

 ## Getting Started
 Ensure your directory structure is as follows:
 ```